 See in this regard Section 1.1.1, 1.2.1, Box 7 under section 6.2.6.3, Box 9 under Section 6.4.6 and Annex IV.
 It is noted that improving market functioning reduces the need for government intervention with regard to both RES E (See Section 1.1.1.4, Box 7 below section 6.2.6.3 and section 7.5.1) and resource adequacy (See section 6.2.2.1, Section 6.2.6.3 and Section 7.5.1).

 Impact analysis: The vision of an energy Union places citizens at its core.
 The report should therefore better address the risks and benefits to consumers, especially with regard to expected higher price variability.
-It should discuss not just possible long run benefits, but also costs (including switching risks of dynamic electricity pricing fees) in the short and medium term.
-In the same vein, the report should examine the impact of the policy on various groups of consumers
+It should discuss not just possible long run benefits, but also costs

 The risks of greater price variability have been introduced in two new text boxes in Section 5.1.4.3 (Box 4) of the main impact assessment document, and in Section 3.1.5 of the Annexes to the Impact Assessment.
-These specifically address the benefits and contracts, which are a frequent concern of consumer groups.
+These specifically address the benefits and risks of dynamic electricity pricing